 The evil spirits caused the kings of the earth to gather at the Mount of Megiddo which is located in the plain of Jezreel just southwest of Nazareth and northwest of Jerusalem.
 This is the place that Hosea prophesied about.

 The seventh bowl of wrath is poured into space and the sky is affected.
-Seven is the number of completion throughout the Bible and with this bowl God's wrath is complete.

 The sky and the earth react to the coming wrath of God.
 The largest earthquake recorded was a 9.5 magnitude quake that happened in Chile in 1960.
 This quake killed 1655 people, injured another 3000, and left 2 million people without homes.
 We are told here in this verse that the quake in Chile does not even compare to the one that is coming.
-We can praise God that, as His children, we will not be around for this.
+We can praise God that, as his children, we will not be around for this.
 We should also feel an urgency to tell others of what is to come.